guilhem-martin/go-guerrilla-wiki/Backends,-configuring-and-extending.md

 The default can be customized via Backend config:

-- `gw_save_timeout` - is the number of seconds before timeout when saving an email
+- `gw_save_timeout` - is the duration before timeout when saving an email.
+String, eg "10s"
-- `gw_val_rcpt_timeout` - is how many seconds before timeout when validating a recipient
+- `gw_val_rcpt_timeout` - is the duration before timeout when validating a recipient, string, eg "1s"

+For formatting options for the duration string, see Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)

 ## Extending